-Property Other Than Vehicles
+Personal Property Other Than Vehicles

-The proceeds received from an insurance policy for loss of property due to fire, storm or other causes owned by an agency must be processed through M&R. This is done through the use of a Certificate of Property Disposal (CPD).
-The Agency must keep a copy of the completed CPD for an audit trail.
+The proceeds received from an insurance policy for loss of personal property due to fire, storm or other causes (excluding stolen property) owned by an agency must be processed through M&R. This is done through the use of a Certificate of Property Disposal (CPD).
+The agency must keep a copy of the completed CPD for an audit trail.